yapni/telegram-sg-movie-releases-bot/README.md

    - `HEROKU_APP_NAME`: Heroku app name.
 Required if running in production mode.

    > Note: If you are running in 'dev' mode, you must set DB_NAME, DB_HOST, DB_PORT and DB_USER to connect to the database.
-   > DATABASE_URL is only rqeuired for Heroku deployments.
+   > DATABASE_URL is only required for Heroku deployments.
 3. Run the main script:
 ```shell
 $ python3 main.py